softwaresaved/build_and_test_examples/c/README.md

 **CUnit 2.1-2**:

 To download, build and install see [CUnit](http://cunit.sourceforge.net/).
+See below for notes on installing.

 After installing ensure that the `bin`, `include` and `lib` directories holding the CUnit files are in your paths e.g.